kvietmeier/vagrant/virtualbox/centos/README.md

 **Provisioner: Using shell provisioner**
+A basic box isn't terribly useful.
+Here we do things like copy in host keys for SSH and install some basic packages that most boxes are missing.
+We also a bad thing - disable SElinux.
+ToDo - you could put in a check for OS type and switch between yum and apt-get.
 ```ruby
   ###------- Provisioner section - this is where you customize the guest OS.
   ### This example is using the Shell provisioner